nlpcsh/TA.HQC.Hangman-2/README.md

-Sample Refactoring Documentation for Project “Game 15”
+Refactoring Documentation for Project “Hangman 2”
 ------------------------------------------------------

-1. Redesigned the project structure: Team “…”
+1. Redesigned the project structure: Team “Hangman-2”
-	-   Renamed the project to `Game-15`.
-	-   Renamed the main class `Program` to `GameFifteen`.
-	-   Extracted each class in a separate file with a good name: `GameFifteen.cs`, `Board.cs`, `Point.cs`.
+	-   Added class Hangman and moved Main() inside
+	-   ...
-	-   …
+	-   ...
 2. Reformatted the source code:
+	-   General refractoring of class `WorldInitializator`
-	-   Removed all unneeded empty lines, e.g. in the method `PlayGame()`.
+		- Removed all unneeded empty lines, e.g. in the method all methods inside.
+		- placed curly braces **{** and **}** in `for` anf `if` statements
+	-   ....
+	-   ....
 	-   Inserted empty lines between the methods.
 	-   Split the lines containing several statements into several simple lines, e.g.: